-Asian shares rally as BOJ buys more bonds; U.S. crude skids
+Asia shares rally as BOJ buys more bonds; U.S. crude skids

 On the data front, the United States and European Union release GDP for the first quarter and the influential U.S. ISM survey on manufacturing.

-Earnings season will be in full swing with around 173 companies in the S&P 500 reporting this week, including Apple, Amazon <AMZN.O, Facebook, Microsoft, Caterpillar, Ford, General Electric and Chevron.
+Earnings season will be in full swing with around 173 companies in the S&P 500 reporting this week, including Apple, Amazon <AMZN.O, Facebook(FB.O), Microsoft (MSFT.O), Caterpillar (CAT.N), Ford (F.N), General Electric (GE.N) and Chevron (CVX.N).

 Analysts expect a 15% decline in S&P 500 first-quarter earnings, with profits for the energy sector estimated to slump more than 60%, raising fears of debt defaults, layoffs and possible bankruptcies.

-Bond markets remain well supported by the truly massive easing under way from major central banks, which have seen U.S. 10-year yields trade around 0.6% for a week or more.
+Bond markets remain well supported by the truly massive easing under way from major central banks, which has seen U.S. 10-year yields trade around 0.6% for a week or more.

 The dollar has been generally well bid thanks to its safe haven status as the world’s most liquid currency at times of stress, although moves have been relatively mild in recent weeks.